shunanya/Node.js-monitoring/README.md

     1. The status codes (codes) - the collecting status codes shown in form {1xx: value, 2xx: value, 3xx: value, 4xx: value, 5xx: value}
     1. The application specific parameters (e.g. client platform, client application version and so on).
     1. In addition the top requests lists sorted by max response time, count of requests  or other  can be added.
+	1. The count of GET requests (get) - the percentage of GET request quantity with respect to the total number of requests during monitoring time.
+	1. The count of HEAD requests (head) - the percentage of HEAD request quantity with respect to the total number of requests during monitoring time.
+	1. The count of PUT requests (put) - the percentage of PUT request quantity with respect to the total number of requests during monitoring time.
+	1. The count of DELETE requests (delete) - the percentage of DELETE request quantity with respect to the total number of requests during monitoring time.
+	1. The count of OPTIONS requests (options) - the percentage of OPTIONS request quantity with respect to the total number of requests during monitoring time.
+	1. The count of TRACE requests (trace) - the percentage of TRACE request quantity with respect to the total number of requests during monitoring time.
 #### Getting as a Node.js module
 You can get the monitor as NPM module by using the following command
+(make sure beforehand, that you are in the root folder of your server project)

         npm install node-monitor